James Bullard

 - Earlier in his tenure, Bullard warned about the possibility of a Japanese-style deflation in the U.S. His paper on this topic, published in 2010, helped move the FOMC’s thinking toward a second round of quantitative easing.

-- He has argued strongly that the timing of monetary policy decisions, including interest rate policy or the pace of asset purchases, should be driven by incoming data on the state of the economy as opposed to the calendar.
+- He argued strongly that the timing of monetary policy decisions, including interest rate policy or the pace of asset purchases, should be driven by incoming data on the state of the economy as opposed to the calendar.

 - During the financial crisis, Bullard also advocated for establishing an explicit inflation target, which the FOMC has since adopted.
-And he has argued that the Committee should defend the target when inflation is below as well as above it.
+And he argued that the Committee should defend the target when inflation is below as well as above it.

 A native of Forest Lake, Minn., Bullard received his doctorate in economics from Indiana University in Bloomington.
 He holds Bachelor of Science degrees in economics and in quantitative methods and information systems from St. Cloud State University in St. Cloud, Minn.